govtmirror/glri-afinch/README.md

 ===============

-Display the AFINCH monthly model results
+Display the AFINCH monthly model results for flow and catchment yields in the Great Lakes Basin.

 Utilities
 ++++++++++